Double Axle: Sprint Race/"Main Events"

 At the start of the game, the player is given a choice of three different races, plus a Car Crushing Contest.

 The first race, being the easiest, is the Cross-Country Race.
 In this race, the player must navigate their way through a river, as well as a dense forest, and avoid falling off the side of a mountain.
 Most of these hazards can easily be avoided.
 In the North American release, the player will have to maneuver through a raging volcano eruption, dodging several falling rocks in the process.

 The second race, which is moderately harder, is the Mud-Bog Race.
 The race begins with the player driving through a maze of giant rocks.
 If the player hits a giant rock, this will cause the truck to stop, which will mean the player will have to immediately put the truck in reverse and pull back.
 Afterwards, the player must navigate through mud bogs.
-Afterwards, the player will come across a diverge at the halfway point of the race, similar to the route changes in Sega's Outrun.
+Afterwards, the player will come across a diverge at the halfway point of the race, similar to the route changes in Sega's Out Run.
 If the player takes the left route, they must make leaps of faith across canyons.
 If they take the right path, they must drive through a series of tornadoes.
 Finally, they must drive through another maze of rocks before they reach the finish.

 The third race, which is the hardest of all three races, is the Icy Road Race.
 The race begins with the player driving through snow and ice, while occasionally dodging large blocks of ice scattered on the road.
 The player will eventually race through an icy cavern, dodging several stalagmites inside.
 Afterwards, the player must also carefully navigate their way across a steep mountaintop while fighting a fierce blizzard, which can cause the monster truck to slip off either side of the path.

 In every single race, despite the many obstacles and hazards, the player must also watch out for the rival drivers.
 If the player collides with any of the drivers, the truck will slow down, and sometimes cause the player to lose control.
 However, the player can also knock other drivers off the road by bumping them from behind, which is helpful in winning the race.